-But behind the trees at the back edge of the park is a network of forested trails leading to one of the prettiest sections of the Reedy River.
+Behind the trees at the back edge of Cedar Falls Park in Fountain Inn is a network of forested trails leading to one of the prettiest sections of the Reedy River.
 Here, the Saluda tributary widens to more than 200 feet, cascading over jumbles of rocks and boulders before resuming its winding course through the Piedmont.

 The area's unique geological features, coupled with a drop in elevation, made it possible to harness the force of the water to run several mills in the early 19th and 20th centuries.
 Over the course of 100 years, two dams were built to create the hydropower, and both still stand today.